daleao/sdv/Modular Gameplay Overhaul/Modules/Weapons/README.md

  - **Offensive Swords** are somewhere in the middle, with average damage, speed and precision.
  - **Defensive Swords** are marginally weaker and slower than their offensive counterpart, but are otherwise heavier, sturdier and wider.
 They are somewhere in-between Offensive Swords and Clubs.

-Weapons are categorized by diffrent tiers, [color-coded for your convenience][tropes:color-coded]:
+Weapons are categorized by different tiers, [color-coded for your convenience][tropes:color-coded]:

 ![shield:common]
 ![shield:uncommon]